-Monica Virtue is a producer specializing in the development of documentaries and real-life stories.
-Her services include historical and investigative research, creative story development, field producing, interviews, camera operation and editing, sourcing stock footage and photos from archives, and social media.
+The Ipperwash Beach Walk builds on Monica’s past experience as a filmmaker specializing in the development of documentaries and real-life stories.
+Her specialties include historical and investigative research, creative story development, field producing, interviews, camera operation and production design (sets, props and wardrobe).

-Monica has 10 years independent production experience under her belt, with seven of those spent conducting original research under the guidance of a social justice law firm.
-She has done research at Collections Canada, the Archives of Ontario, local archives and museums, courthouses and land registries.
+Monica has over 10 years of research experience under her belt, with seven of those spent conducting original archival research under the guidance of a social justice law firm.
+She has conducted original research at Collections Canada, the Archives of Ontario, local archives and museums, courthouses and land registries.
 She is particularly adept at finding underlying stories in unexpected places.

 It is astonishing that after all these years, and all this investigation, and all this work that all of us have done that documents are still surfacing at this late date.”